softlayer/softlayer-python/docs/cli/vs.rst

 We don't have any virtual servers yet!
 Let's fix that.
 Before we can create a virtual server (VS), we need to know what options are available to us: RAM, CPU, operating systems, disk sizes, disk types, datacenters, and so on.
-Luckily, there's a simple command to show all options: `sl vs create-options`.
+Luckily, there's a simple command to show all options: `slcli vs create-options`.

 ::

-	$ sl vs create-options
+	$ slcli vs create-options
 	:.................:...........................................................................................:
 	:            Name : Value                                                                                     :
 	:.................:...........................................................................................: